THE FOUR VALLEYS, AN OVERVIEW

 Peace be upon him who followeth the Right Path!"

-This point made, we can move on to the subject at hand, THE FOUR VALLEYS, where Bahá'u'lláh's introduction has its own special significance since it could be seen as a recommendation to sustain a Communion of Saints as a helping hand in the fierce struggle ahead.
+With this point made, we can move on to the subject at hand: THE FOUR VALLEYS, where Baha'u'llah's introduction carries special significance.
+It can be seen as a recommendation to sustain a communion of saints as a helping hand in the fierce struggle ahead.

 "I am wondering why the tie of love was so abruptly severed, and the firm covenant of friendship broken."